JupiterOne-Archives/docs-old/guides/creating-relationships-between-entities-you-own-and-entities-you-do-not.md

 If you want to form a relationship using a `_key`, you must include the `_source` and `_scope` of the entity that already exists in the graph.

-If the entity you are uploading is the `to` and the entity that you are forming a relationship with already exists in the graph is, therefore, the `from`:
+If the entity you are uploading is the `to`, then the entity that you are forming a relationship with, which already exists in the graph, is, therefore, the `from`:

 This does _NOT_ work: